Wendy Cope: Biography

 In 2013, after 19 years of living together, Cope married Lachlan Mackinnon in a register office, although she has stated that she would have preferred a civil partnership.

-In January 2019 she was the guest on BBC Radio 4's long-running programme Desert Island Discs.
-Her book choice was The Compleet Molesworth, her luxury item was writing materials and her favourite track was Bach's Concerto for Two Violins and Strings in D minor.
+In January 2019, Cope was the guest on BBC Radio 4's long-running programme Desert Island Discs.
+Her book choice was The Compleet Molesworth by Geoffrey Willans, her luxury item was writing materials and her favourite music track was Bach's "Concerto for Two Violins and Strings in D minor".